haftamudesta/Blog-App/README.md

   https://github.com/haftamudesta/Blog-App
 ```

-To install the necessary dependencies, you should run:
+To install the necessary dependencies go to the folder Blog-App in you computer and on the terminal you should run:

 ### `gem install bundler`